Pet Emergency: What to Do

 The Danger of Human Medication

 Dogs and cats are notorious troublemakers.
-Getting into the garbage, knocking things off of shelves, snatching the last bite of your sandwich if left unattended if only for just a second.
-These behaviors can be frustrating, but usually harmless.
+Getting into the garbage, knocking things off of shelves, snatching the last bite of your sandwich if you leave it for just a second.
+These behaviors can be frustrating but they are generally harmless.

-But, some irritating pet behaviors are not so innocent.
-What if, instead of annoyingly ingesting the last bit of your meal, your pet eats your medicine?
+Some irritating pet behaviors are not so innocent.
+What if, instead of ingesting the last bit of your sandwich, your pet eats something more dangerous?
+Something like a pill, or many pills?

 According to the Pet Poison Helpline, over fifty percent of their calls are about pets that have eaten one or more prescription or over the counter pills.
 If you think your pet has eaten any type of medication call your veterinarian or the Poison Control Hotline immediately at 1-800-213-6680.